Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Updated to Eclipse Oxygen.3 (4.7.3).
 * Force refresh after context menu actions for repositioning fields in diagram editor.
+* Build improvements for Mac OS - the product archive now contains a proper app bundle with a `ModuleStudio.app` directory.

 ### DSL / Modelling language changes